Yann39/self-hosted/README.md

 It can also be used as a **DNS** server and has a built-in **DHCP** server.

-**Unbound** is a validating, recursive, caching **DNS resolver**, that has the ability to contact **DNS authority** servers directly in order to validate and cache the queries on your network and serve them to you directly, so you don’t have to rely on your ISP or third-party DNS resolvers.
+**Unbound** is a validating, recursive, caching **DNS resolver**, that has the ability to contact **DNS authority** servers directly in order to validate and cache the queries on your network and serve them to you directly, so you don’t have to rely on your ISP or third-party DNS resolvers (like Cloudflare or Google).

 We will also install **WireGuard-UI** which provide a GUI for easier WireGuard configuration and monitoring.